cu-telecom/cutel-docs/README.md

 The site is built using [mkdocs](https://www.mkdocs.org/) and the [material](https://squidfunk.github.io/mkdocs-material/) theme.

-Adding or editing content is reasonably self-explanatory, but for more information see the [mkdocs user-guide](https://www.mkdocs.org/user-guide/)
+Adding or editing content is reasonably self-explanatory, but for more information see the [mkdocs user-guide](https://www.mkdocs.org/user-guide/).
+One common "gotcha" is when adding pages, you must update the `nav` section in `mkdocs.yml`

 To get started, fork `https://github.com/cu-telecom/cutel-docs.git` to your own Github account and clone it locally.